AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 ## Limits in Salesforce {#limits}
 * Salesforce imposes certain [rate limits](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/rate-limiting.html).
     * Refer to the [Salesforce documentation](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/rate-limiting-errors.html) to address any probable limits that you might encounter and reduce errors during execution.
-    * Refer to the [Salesforce Marketing Cloud Engagement Pricing](https://www.salesforce.com/editions-pricing/marketing-cloud/email/) page to *Download the Full Edition Comparison Chart* as a pdf which details the limits imposed by your plan.
+    * Refer to the [[!DNL Salesforce Marketing Cloud] Engagement Pricing](https://www.salesforce.com/editions-pricing/marketing-cloud/email/) page to *Download the Full Edition Comparison Chart* as a pdf which details the limits imposed by your plan.
     * The [API overview](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/apis-overview.html) page details additional limits.
     * Refer [here](https://salesforce.stackexchange.com/questions/205898/marketing-cloud-api-limits#:~:text=Day%2FHour%2FMinute%20Limit&text=We%20recommend%20a%20limit%20of,per%20minute%20for%20SOAP%20calls.&text=As%20has%20been%20added%20in,interacting%20with%20the%20REST%2DAPI) for a page which collates these details.
 * The count of *custom fields allowed per object* varies according to your Salesforce Edition.